 ARTICLE XIV.
-The postal accounts between the two offices shall be stated quarterly, and transmitted and verified as speedily as practicable, counts, when to and the bulance found due shall be used to evolve offer either but and the balance found due shall be paid to the creditor office either by exchange on London or Paris, or at the debtor office, as the creditor office may desire.
+The postal accounts between the two offices shall be stated quarterly, and transmitted and verified as speedily as practicable, be stated, &c. and the balance found due shall be paid to the creditor office either by exchange on London or Paris, or at the debtor office, as the creditor office may desire.